irbekrm/Bank/README.md

 ```

 ### Technologies
 Javascript.
-Also Chai, Mocha and Sinon for testing
+Also Chai, Mocha and Sinon for testing and ESLint linter.